CALLHOME American English Speech

 The sphere directory contained NIST "SPeech HEader REsources" (SPHERE): C-language source code libraries and utilities for manipulating NIST SPHERE-format waveform files.

-The shorten directory contained files for Tony Robinson's "shorten" software for speech compression.
+The shorten directory contained files for the "shorten" software for speech compression.

-A more recent version of the SPHERE utilities is now available on the NIST web site; additional utilities for converting from SPHERE to other waveform file formats is also available at the LDC web site.
+A more recent version of SPHERE utilities is available on the NIST web site; additional utilities for converting SPHERE files are also available from LDC's web site.